 Slánú Stroke Rehab

-The service is offered by an occupational therapist (OT) and physical/exercise therapist (PT), free of charge, in the person’s house after he/she has been discharged home from the hospital or inpatient rehabilitation unit.
+The service is offered by an occupational therapist (OT) and exercise therapist after a person has been discharged home from the hospital or inpatient rehabilitation unit.

 What is Upper Limb Rehabilitation?

 Loss of ability to move or use one’s hand and arm can be devastating especially when the dominant side is affected leaving an individual dependent on others and unable to carry out even simple everyday tasks.

 Slánú offers intensive programmes aimed at improving arm and hand abilities and increasing self-confidence.
 Our approach to rehabilitation is focused on regaining function through specialist coaching and personalised therapy.
 Our client-led programmes enables our clients to retrain their brain and recover function in their stroke-affected upper limb.
 In doing so, they develop their self-management skills leading to increased self-efficacy and independence in daily life.